 Ever since we discovered how to make saline slime we’ve been loving exploring our new obsession.
 It’s so much fun to play with, but I knew there was an opportunity here to turn this new interest into a learning experience.
 So I developed our first Slime STEM Activity, Erupting Slime!
+The best part, it is so gentle for sensitive skin (I have highly allergic and sensitive skin), with no liquid starch, borax or detergent.
+Great for hands on learning!

 Disclaimer – This post contains affiliate links